alex05447/miniconfig/README.md

 baz = "an overridden value"

 ; Nested sections (separated by forward slashes (`/`)) are optionally supported.
-; Each parent section must be declared prior.
+; Each parent section must be declared prior by default;
+; but may be optionally treated as an implicit empty section.
 ; If nested sections are not enabled, `/` is treated as a normal key/value character.
 ; Otherwise it must be escaped in unquoted section names.
 [some_section / nested_section]